asheeshcric/TogglAPI/README.md

 # TogglAPI
-The example.py script gets all the updates you have entered in Toggl on today's date, making it easier to write the day's update on Skype.
+The example.py script gets all the updates you have entered in Toggl on today's date, makes it easier to write the day's update on Skype.